rgscherf/testing-best-practices/objectives/2-arrange.md

 > If state is required for the test, is it assembled in an organized way?
 Is state generated using TestFactory_* classes where possible?

 The first step in testing any object-oriented code is assembling state required for the test.
 Sometimes this is simple, as in (the framework overview example)[../overview/example.md].
-Sometimes it is much more complicated, requiring multiple levels of objects to be generated.
+Sometimes it is much more complicated, requiring generation of multiple levels of objects.

-The framework requires that state assembly is logical and organized.
+The framework state assembly to be logical and organized.
 In addition, where possible, assembly should be factored away using the TestFactory_* family of classes.
 These utility classes greatly simplify the generation of complex object heirarchies, and are more likely to be bug-free than code written specifically for your test class.

 "Arrange Data" is the first part of the [Arrange/Act/Assert](https://github.com/testdouble/contributing-tests/wiki/Arrange-Act-Assert) pattern.
 Use of this pattern is highly recommended for test classes.